mkalik/pixum/README.md

-# pixum
+# Pixum
 When you can't decide what to watch, or want to find something new...
-Mannnn, PIXUM!
+QUIT SCROLLING AND PIXUM ALREADY!

-## Challenge Description | User Story
+## Description |

-AS someone looking for new movies, or old ones that fly under the radar, I WANT to be able to see a selection of films based on my chosen search criteria.
-SO THAT I can enjoy a new movie, or revisit a classic.

-### Acceptance Criteria

-AS a user, I want to find a list of movies using simple search criteria,

-IT IS ACHIEVED

-WHEN I open the app
-THEN there is a ‘Find Movie’ button

-WHEN I click on the button,
-THEN I am presented with a set of criteria to choose from

-WHEN I am scrolling through the criteria
-THEN I have the option of searching based of Genre, Release Date, Movie Length, Etc...

-WHEN I click ‘submit’
-THEN series of movies is generated based off the criteria I selected

-WHEN I click on a movie
-THEN I can view that movies main critic scores and ratings, along with their streaming services

-## Website Screenshot

-## Deployed Application
+When it's finally time to relax and enjoy a movie, people often spend more time scrolling through options than watching the movie itself!
+Our Web Application, "Pixum" is designed to rid users of this painful experience, allowing them to find a suitable movie within a few short seconds.

+After arriving on Pixum's homepage, the user is prompted with search criteria rergarding Genre, Actors, and Movie Length.
+After inputting their perfered choices, Pixum generates four watchworthy films to fit the users interests.

+To aid Pixum users with their Movie selection, each movie card has a dynamic "More Info" button that provides trailers, ratings, and a spoilerfree splot summary to ensure their choice is just right for them
+## Technologies Used |
+Primary Developement Tools:
+- HTML
+- CSS
+- JavaScript